 Your students will learn about the American Revolution & the US Constitution.
 They will experience taxation as a colonist and have a chance to vote on a new Constitutional amendment!

-Cultural Heritage Month Programs
+Cultural Heritage Month Programs (grades PK-5th only)

 A presentation honoring people of different cultures and backgrounds can be presented in celebration of Black History Month, Hispanic Heritage Month, Asian Pacific American Heritage Month, and more.
 Students will learn about these different cultures and people from the county, the state, and the nation who have contributed great things to our world both past and present.
 Activities can be customized to fit your curriculum!